gu-fan/riv.vim/README.rst

              a. `Section Helper`_: Showing section number of current document.
              b. `Todo Helper`_: Managing todo items of project or document.
              c. `File Helper`_: Showing rst files of current directory.
- :File_:     Local file link in rst documents.
+ :File_:     Local file link in rst documents. (non-reStructuredText syntax)
  :Todos_:    Keep track of todo things. (non-reStructuredText syntax)

 These features are for working with project.

- :Project_:  Hold your rst documents in place.
+ :Project_:  Hold your rst documents in one place.
  :Scratch_:  A place for writing diary or notes.

 * To Install: see `Install`_